tweaselORG/ReportHAR/templates/web/en/complaint.typ

 I am hereby asking you to investigate the website "{{ analysis.website.name }}" (hereinafter: "the website").

 As far as I can tell, the website is operated by {{ complaintOptions.controllerAddress }}.#footnote[{{ complaintOptions.controllerAddressSourceUrl | safe }}] I am thus assuming them to be the website's controller.
 Should this assumption be incorrect, my request is directed against the actual controller of the website.
-As far as I can tell, the website is operated by {{ complaintOptions.controllerAddress }}.#footnote[{{ complaintOptions.controllerAddressSourceUrl | safe }}] I am thus assuming them to be the website's controller.
-Should this assumption be incorrect, my request is directed against the actual controller of the website.
 {% endif %}

 = Facts